Package 'gptstudio'

 Description

-This function provides a generic interface for calling different APIs (e.g., OpenAI, HuggingFace, Google AI Studio).
-It dispatches the actual API calls to the relevant method based on the class of the skeleton argument.
+This function provides a wrapper for calling different APIs (e.g., OpenAI, HuggingFace, Google AI Studio).
+It dispatches the actual API calls to the relevant ellmer chat.

 Usage